iamspruce/rocketchat-livechat-sdk/README.md

 ```

 By checking the `errorType` and `code` properties of the `APIError` object, you can implement specific error handling logic in your application.
 For API errors, the `code` will typically correspond to standard HTTP status codes, while SDK errors will have custom codes (though this SDK currently primarily uses HTTP status codes for validation errors).

+## Changelog / Release Notes

+### Version 1.0.1 (April 2, 2025)

+- Updated documentation for better clarity and accuracy.
+- No changes to the SDK functionality.

+### Version 1.0.0 (April 1, 2025)

+- Initial release of the Rocket.Chat Omnichannel Livechat Node.js SDK.
+- Implemented support for the following API endpoints:
+  - Config: `getConfig`
+  - Agents: `getAgentInfo`, `getNextAgent`
+  - Visitor: `registerVisitor`, `getVisitor`, `deleteVisitor`
+  - Room: `getRoom`, `closeRoom`, `submitSurvey`, `uploadFile`
+  - Message: `sendMessage`, `updateMessage`, `getMessage`, `deleteMessage`, `getMessageHistory`, `sendOfflineMessage`
+- Provides a promise-based interface for asynchronous operations.
+- Includes basic error handling within the SDK.

+**Features:**

+- Initial release of the Rocket.Chat Omnichannel Livechat Node.js SDK.
+- Implemented support for the following API endpoints:
+  - Config: `getConfig`
+  - Agents: `getAgentInfo`, `getNextAgent`
+  - Visitor: `registerVisitor`, `getVisitor`, `deleteVisitor`
+  - Room: `getRoom`, `closeRoom`, `submitSurvey`, `uploadFile`
+  - Message: `sendMessage`, `updateMessage`, `getMessage`, `deleteMessage`, `getMessageHistory`, `sendOfflineMessage`
+- Provides a promise-based interface for asynchronous operations.
+- Includes basic error handling within the SDK.

+## Glossary

+- **Visitor Token:** A unique identifier for a visitor engaging with the livechat.
+It is used to authenticate and track the visitor across different interactions.
+- **Room ID (rid):** A unique identifier for a specific livechat conversation room.
+- **Agent ID:** A unique identifier for a livechat agent.
+- **Custom Fields:** Additional data associated with a visitor that can be used to provide more context.
+- **Department:** A logical grouping of agents based on their area of expertise.
+- **Message ID (\_id):** A unique identifier for a specific message within a livechat room.

+## Support and Contact

+For support or questions regarding the Rocket.Chat Omnichannel Livechat Node.js SDK, please feel free to open an issue on the GitHub repository: https://github.com/iamspruce/rocketchat-livechat-sdk/issues.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, you can submit pull requests to the repository: https://github.com/iamspruce/rocketchat-livechat-sdk.